qlik-oss/core-website/docs/docs/tutorials/orchestration.md

 ```sh
 kubectl get all
 ```
+!!!
+Note
+  You might have to open your cloud provider firewall for port 9200 to be able to query Mira

 You can query Mira to return the list of Qlik Associative Engines it has discovered by calling its `/engines` endpoint: